Skip links

 Have you ever stopped to think about how much you affect the planet with your daily actions?
 You may not notice it, but from the shower you take in the morning to the dinner you prepare at night, it all adds up to your ecological footprint.
 So, what is that?
 Basically, it's a number that tells us how much of nature we need to live the way we live.
 In this post, we're going to walk you through what the ecological footprint is, how to calculate it, and why you should care so much about it.
 Let's discover together how our daily decisions impact the world and what we can do to not be part of the problem, but part of the solution.
 Get ready, because after reading this, you will see your habits differently.

-What about the ecological footprint?
+What's up, what is the ecological footprint?

 When we talk about ecological footprint, we are referring to a measure that helps us understand how much impact our existence has on the planet.
 Think of it as the trail you leave behind after a day at the beach, only instead of sand, we're talking about natural resources.
 The ecological footprint combines several aspects of our lifestyle, including the energy we expend when we turn on the lights or charge our cell phones, to the food we eat.
 It also considers the space needed to absorb the CO₂ we emit and the waste we generate.
 It's like a total tally of how much "living space" we need to maintain our current lifestyle.
 Knowing how much nature we need to live can give us a clue as to whether we are living sustainably or not.
 If everyone on the planet lived like the average person in some highly developed countries, we would need several planet Earths to sustain us.
 The ecological footprint helps us visualize this and pushes us to think about how we can make changes.